obikag/caribbean-outbreak-tracker/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Prior to contributing to this project, kindly read the [code of conduct](https://caribbean-outbreak-tracker.readthedocs.io/en/latest/code_of_conduct.html).

 ## License